celalcakiroglu/tsc/_build/html/_sources/WebGL_Tri.txt

    :scale: 70 %
    :align: center

 This idea is illustrated in the above image.
 As we can see on the left hand side, the triangle abc has a very desirable shape.
 However the vertex d is so close to it that it falls inside the circumscribed circle of the triangle abc.
 As a result the triangle that this vertex forms (acd) has very small angles and needs improvement.
-As it is shown on the left image the sum of the opposite angles of the edge ac is greater than :math:`180^{\circ}`.
+As it is shown on the left image, the sum of the opposite angles of the edge ac is greater than :math:`180^{\circ}`.
 This condition triggers the edge flip function and the result of it is shown in the right image.
 Clearly, the circumscribed circles of the new triangles do not contain any other vertices than the ones belonging to the triangles that they circumscribe.
 Also it can be seen that the sum of the opposite angles of the newly created edge db is less than :math:`180^{\circ}`.

 Data Structures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~